How to Compete

 - It is important to begin initial work on your idea and plan as early as possible.

 - TN Tech will offer numerous events including informational meetings, networking opportunities, workshops, classes and more.

 - The idea must originate from Tech students.

 - The idea or company must be majority owned by Tech students (at least 51% of the idea or company must be owned by current Tech students).
 Contact us if you need clarification about this requirement.

 - This is the rubric which will be used by the judges.
 Make sure to read and understand each category.

-See the FAQ page for frequently asked questions, templates, and additional guidelines.
+- See the FAQ page for frequently asked questions, templates, and additional guidelines and rules.